Effect of insulator end cap thickness on time-dependent Hartmann flow in a rotating mirror: Solving the MHD model: Theory and analysis

 In the insulator, the magnetic field is spatially uniform, whereas the electric field varies in response to the time-dependent magnetic field.
 The tangential components of the magnetic $B_{y}$ and electric $E_{x}$ fields

 The magnetic field stays the same as the boundary between the imperfect conductor and the insulator but the electric field changes linearly with the insulator thickness due to the induction equation.

-It is important to point out that close to $t=0$, the fields $E_{\mathrm{v}} = B_{\mathrm{v}} = 0$, whereas the fields inside the imperfect conductor and insulator have finite values which violates causality.
+Similar to the previous section, we have neglected the displacement current term because it scales as $(v_{\mathrm{A}}/c)^2 \ll 1$, which is small compared on the Alfv\'{e}nic time scale $t \sim 1$ of the problem.
+However, it is important to note that close to $t=0$, the fields $E_{\mathrm{v}} = B_{\mathrm{v}} = 0$, whereas the fields inside the imperfect conductor and insulator have finite values which violates causality.
 This violation of causality arises from the omission of the displacement current term.
 In Appendix~\ref{app:Causality}, we show that incorporating the displacement current resolves this issue, and neglecting the displacement current does not influence the long-time solution or any outcomes of this study.

 The effect of these external fields on the plasma dynamics is explored in Section~\ref{sec:section-3}.